emiliebarnard/github-page-guide/index.markdown

 4. Select the **Preview** tab to see your work prior to publishing.
 5. Scroll to the bottom and select **Commit changes**.

    **Note**: It is optional to type a message about the changes made to your documentation.

 6. Navigate to your GitHub Pages site link to see the live changes.
 It may take several minutes to sync.

+## Insert images
+1. Navigate to **Your repositories** and select your newly-created repository.
+2. Select **Add File** for your main repository and choose **Upload files**.

+   **Note**: **Create new file** centers on creating a new file within the repository as a Markdown copy.

+3. Select an image file from your desktop to store in your repository.
+4. Select **Commit changes**.
+5. Navigate to your main repository.
+Right click on the image file and copy the link address.
+6. Click the **Pencil** icon to edit the README file.